Updated July 18, 2021

-Before swinging the first hammer, get yourself into the mindset that demolition is a project in itself, not just a means of getting to the "real" project, whether it be a bathroom remodel, kitchen upgrade, or new construction.
+Before swinging the first hammer, get yourself into the mindset that demolition is a project in itself, not just a means of getting to the 'real' project.

-Once demolition is safely completed, you can proceed to the remaining stages of your project.
+Once demolition is safely completed, you can proceed to the next stages of your project.

 Set aside time just for demolition.

 Many people are eager to get their renovation project started and underestimate the time and attention to detail demolition work requires.

 Depending on the extent of your project, you may want to schedule a whole day for demolition or an entire week.
 Devote this period of time, however long, to only demolition.